OutSystems/docs-bestpractices/src/lifecycle/cicd/cicd-in-outsystems.md

-# Application Lifecycle Management in OutSystems: CI/CD
+# Application Lifecycle Management in OutSystems CI/CD

 As with Agile methodology and DevOps culture, the concept of continuous integration/continuous delivery (CI/CD) gradually developed to answer specific business needs and meet demands for innovation, new features, and a frictionless user experience.
 At the same time, it allows developers to move quickly—with the confidence not to break anything.